boseabhishek/just-react/docs/mds/react-in-depth.md

 }
 ```

-*The above two components are equivalent from React’s point of view.*
+*The above two components are equivalent from React’s point of view.* Also, see the comparison [React: Class Component vs Functional Component](https://itnext.io/react-component-class-vs-stateless-component-e3797c7d23ab)

 ### Rendering a component: